AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/README.md

 - [`ci`](https://github.com/AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/actions/workflows/ci.yml) automatically builds the site using MkDocs.
 It runs automatically after each commit to the `main` branch.
 - [`pages-build-deployment`](https://github.com/AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/actions/workflows/pages/pages-build-deployment) deploys the site.
 It is called by the `ci` action and runs automatically.

+## Deployment

+The deployment is live at https://autodrive-ecosystem.github.io